pomo-dev/PoMo/README.md

 ====
 To run PoMo, execute

-`python path_to_PoMo/PoMo.py  path_to_data/Data.txt`
+`python path_to_PoMo/PoMo.py  path_to_HYPHY/HYPHYMP path_to_data/data.txt`

-The data file must either be in Fasta format, or in allele count format (see example files).
+The data file must either be in fasta format, or in allele count format (see example files in `./data/`).

 Options
 ====
-There are some further optional parameters that can be specified from command line:
+There are some further optional parameters that can be specified from the command line:

 `--help` Prints help.